 Is it right for me?

-Find out in a matter of minutes by filling in our health assessment.
+You can renew your prescription with us in a matter of minutes by filling in our health assessment.
 Prior to approval, your answers will be checked by one of our qualified physicians, who will only issue a prescription for a medication if they are sure it is suitable.
 Once your order has been confirmed as safe, it will be sent to our UK-based pharmacy to be dispensed.
 Items are shipped in secure packaging by next-day courier, and you can usually expect to receive your order within just one working day of consultation.

 - GMC Doctors